Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Russian KUB-BLA UAV (Photo: Defense).

-"Production lines are running at full speed for the new version of the KUB-BLA, also known as the Zala KYB-UAV or Cube," Newsweek quoted a report on SOFREP on January 9.
+"Production lines are running full speed ahead for the new version of the KUB-BLA, also known as Zala KYB-UAV or Cube," Newsweek quoted a report on SOFREP on January 9.

 KUB-BLA is manufactured by the Russian company Kalashnikov.

-Although it is not clear when Russia will put the KUB-BLA into combat, based on a recent interview with Kalashnikov Chairman Alan Lushnikov, it seems that the Russian military has already received delivery of this type of UAV.
+Although it is not clear when Russia will put the KUB-BLA into combat, based on a recent interview with Kalashnikov President Alan Lushnikov, it seems that the Russian military has already received this type of UAV.

 "UAV tests have been successfully completed and the first batch is being delivered to units.
 This is an important step because in fact this is a new product," said Mr. Lushnikov.

-The Russian Defense Ministry has not yet commented.
+The Russian Ministry of Defense has not yet commented.

-The initial version of the KUB-BLA, unveiled in 2019, had some outstanding features including the ability to travel almost silently for 30 minutes at a top speed of 130km/h.
+The original version of the KUB-BLA, unveiled in 2019, had some outstanding features, including the ability to travel almost silently for 30 minutes at a top speed of 130km/h.
 However, that version was limited by its relatively small warhead and was not as popular as other Russian UAVs such as the Lancet.

-The updated version appears to deliver a much more powerful strike against Ukrainian targets.
+The updated version appears poised to deliver a much more powerful strike against Ukrainian targets.

 According to ISW, last October, Russia was said to have launched a new version of the Lancet Izdeliye-53 drone that includes an automated guidance system that can distinguish target types and increase the success rate of attacks.